Barry Finegold

 Barry R. Finegold (March 3, 1971 in Norwood, Massachusetts) currently serves as a Democratic member of the Massachusetts Senate representing the Second Essex and Middlesex district since 2019.
 He previously served from January 2011 to January 2015.
 He is a former state representative of the 17th Essex district in Massachusetts.
-In January 2014, he announced that he would be a candidate for the Democratic nomination for Treasurer and Receiver-General of the Commonwealth of Massachusetts.
-On September 9, 2014, Finegold lost in the Democratic primary to Deb Goldberg, who was elected Treasurer in November 2014.

 Biography

 Barry Finegold was raised in Andover and Tewksbury with his two sisters.
 Both of his parents taught in local school systems for 33 years, his mother in the Andover Public Schools, and his father at Northern Essex Community College in Haverhill.
 Finegold attended both Andover and Tewksbury public schools.
 He then attended Franklin and Marshall College in Pennsylvania, graduating with a major in government with a business concentration.
 He went on to graduate from the Massachusetts School of Law in Andover and was admitted to the Massachusetts Bar in 1998.
 He is a partner with the law firm of Dalton & Finegold, LLP, which specializes in real estate, estate planning, and corporate law.
 Finegold also holds a Masters in Public Administration from the John F. Kennedy School of Government at Harvard University.
 He and his wife, Amy, live with their three children Ava, Ella and Max, and their bulldog Otis in Andover.